• Skip to primary navigation

 Smoked Nuts

-Quick and easy snack of cashews that are seasoned and smoked on your smoker.
+Quick and easy snack of seasoned nuts that are smoked on your smoker.

 Print Recipe Rate Recipe